-B. Complexity in Disentangling Climate Effects from Other Stressors Multiple environmental and anthropogenic factors often operate concurrently, complicating efforts to isolate climate as a singular driver of behavioural change (Rosa et.al., 2015).
+B. Complexity in Disentangling Climate Effects from Other Stressors Multiple environmental and anthropogenic factors often operate concurrently, complicating the efforts to isolate climate as a singular driver of behavioural change (Rosa et al., 2015).
 Habitat fragmentation, land-use change, pollution, invasive species, and hunting interact with climatic variables in ways that may obscure causality.
 For example, behavioural shifts in large carnivores such as lions (Panthera leo) and leopards (Panthera pardus) could result from both prey redistribution due to drought and human encroachment, making attribution challenging.
 Similarly, changes in migration patterns in ungulates like saiga antelope (Saiga tatarica) may reflect both climate variability and infrastructure barriers such as fences and roads.
 These complex interactions require integrated, multidisciplinary frameworks that account for socio-ecological feedbacks.
 Without such approaches, behavioural interpretations may misrepresent the true nature of ecological responses to climate trends.

-C. Limitations in Predictive Behavioural Models Behavioural models used to forecast species responses under future climate scenarios often lack the resolution to incorporate real-world ecological variability or behavioural plasticity (Munday et.al., 2013).
-Many rely on correlative species distribution models (SDMs), which associate presence-absence data with climatic envelopes but ignore mechanisms such as learning, social structure, or individual variation.
-For instance, SDMs may fail to account for seasonal behavioural adaptations like altitudinal migrations, torpor, or habitat-switching that buffer species from extreme conditions.
+C. Limitations in Predictive Behavioural Models Behavioural models used for forecasting species responses under future climate scenarios often lack the resolution to incorporate real-world ecological variability or behavioural plasticity (Munday et al., 2013).
+However, many rely on correlative species distribution models (SDMs), which associate presence-absence data with climatic envelopes but ignore the mechanisms such as learning, social structure, or individual variation.
+For instance, SDMs may fail to account seasonal behavioural adaptations like altitudinal migrations, torpor, or habitat-switching that buffer species from extreme conditions.
 Inaccuracies in predicting the future range of pikas (Ochotona spp.) have been linked to poor model inclusion of behavioural refugia such as talus microhabitats.
-Models also frequently assume uniform responses across individuals and populations, which contradicts empirical findings showing significant behavioural diversity even within the same species.
+The models also frequently assume uniform responses across individuals and populations, which contradicts the empirical findings that shows significant behavioural diversity even within the same species.
 Incorporating agent-based models, machine learning, and real-time tracking data may improve model robustness but currently remains underutilized.

-D. Ethical and Logistical Challenges in Field Research Field research on mammalian behaviour faces increasing ethical and logistical hurdles, particularly under changing environmental conditions (Hughey et.al., 2018).
-Rising temperatures and habitat instability can increase mortality risk during capture or tagging, especially in thermally sensitive or endangered species.
-Transporting equipment, ensuring researcher safety, and maintaining long-term observation in remote areas becomes more difficult with climate-induced hazards such as floods, wildfires, or droughts.
+D. Ethical and Logistical Challenges in Field Research Field research on mammalian behaviour faces increasing ethical and logistical hurdles, particularly under changing environmental conditions (Hughey et al., 2018).
+Rising temperatures and habitat instability can increase mortality risk during capture or tagging of species, especially thermally sensitive or endangered species.
+Transporting equipment, ensuring researcher safety, and maintaining long-term observation in remote areas that becomes more difficult with climate-induced hazards such as floods, wildfires, or droughts.
 For example, long-term monitoring of polar bears (Ursus maritimus) has been disrupted by unpredictable sea ice dynamics, complicating access to denning areas.
 Ethical concerns also arise regarding the impact of behavioural research itself on animal welfare.
-Telemetry collars, while informative, may alter movement or social interactions, particularly in tightly bonded social species like wolves (Canis lupus) or elephants (Loxodonta africana).
-Institutional review boards and permitting agencies now require stricter compliance with wildlife welfare standards, often leading to reduced sampling or data collection opportunities.
+Telemetry collars, while informative, may alter movement or social interactions, particularly in tightly bonded social species like wolves (Canis lupus) or African elephants (Loxodonta africana).
+Institutional review boards and permitting agencies are now requiring stricter compliance with wildlife welfare standards, often leading to reduced sampling or data collection opportunities.
 Balancing data collection with ethical responsibility and safety is a growing concern, requiring new technologies and collaborative frameworks to reduce field impact.

 VIII.
 Conservation and Management Implications